w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 Locks are abstractions over an account's free balance, preventing it from being spent.
 Several locks can overlap on the same account balance instead of being stacked on top of one another.
-Locks are automatically added onto accounts when the account participates in activities on-chain (staking, voting, etc.), but these are not customizable.
+Locks are automatically added onto accounts when the account participates in activities on-chain (voting, etc.), but these are not customizable.

 Locks are accounted for within the `frozen` balance of the account.
-This is the balance that can be `free` but not transferrable, and locked in [staking](./learn-staking.md), [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).
+This is the balance that can be `free` but not transferrable, and locked in [governance](./learn-polkadot-opengov.md) and [vesting](./learn-transactions.md#vested-transfers).

 Locks overlap (in both amount and duration), and the general rule is that: